The City of Healing Waters

 Note: you can find the exact opening hours of each bath on its own page accessible through the links below.

-Ottoman Baths from the 16th Century, and Spas form the First Part of the 20th Century
+Budapest Baths from the Ottoman Era, and Spas form the First Part of the 20th Century

 Perhaps the best-known and most prestigious spa complex in Budapest located in Buda within the Gellért Hotel.